almonds0166/pluralkit.py/docs/source/quickstart.rst

    >>> member
    Member('fghij')

-Note, as of writing, there is no system with ID ``fghij``, this is just for the sake of example.
+Note, as of writing, there is no member with ID ``fghij``, this is just for the sake of example.

 Member has the following useful attributes: